SumitraBadrinathan/psci-338/README.md

 * Distributions & Monte Carlo simulations: Normal and Uniform distributions + simulate the rolling of a die

-<sub>Bonus: see how to simulate 100,000 trials of the fun game Orchard.
-View success probability over varied N and strategy of play [here](https://sumitrabadrinathan.shinyapps.io/Orchard-Simulation/).
-Code in repository "Orchard.R"</sub>
+<sub>      Bonus: see how to simulate 100,000 trials of the fun game Orchard.
+View success probability over varied N and      strategy of play [here](https://sumitrabadrinathan.shinyapps.io/Orchard-Simulation/).</sub>
+<br><sub>      Code in repository "Orchard.R"</sub>

 * Tables: Make descriptive statistics tables using the Stargazer package